A load test scenario is a recipe for how many v-users should run your scripts simultaneously in a load test. Each v-user represents one human user.

 Once the group has reached this number of iterations, v-users will begin to exit, even if there is time remaining in your test.
 If the number of v-users in your group exceeds the number of total iterations, some v-users may not even start.

 Normally, v-users use all the network bandwidth available to them.
 If you want to simulate the impact of slower connections, you can configure the group to throttle bandwidth.

 Slower clients will experience longer response times.
 Also, slower clients often cause the TCP connections with your server to stay active longer, which may cause it to hit a max connections bottleneck or other problems, that may not happen when all your clients are on fast connections.

 When testing against multiple environments of your application, you may wish to direct traffic to certain hosts.
 Loadster can accomplish this by overriding DNS name resolution.

 This is similar to editing your

 /etc/hosts file, but it automatically propagates out to all your engines as well as

 Loadster Cloud when you run the test.
-Only the virtual user group(s) with the override are affected.
+Only the v-user group(s) with the override are affected.